humnetlab/BikesBogota/README.md

 This repository contains code sufficient to replicate all findings from "A data science framework for planning the growth of bicycle infrastructures" an in-submission paper on using novel data sources, tools, and methods to identify and prioritize locations where to intervene via properly planned cycling infrastructure.

+Link to the paper will be provided soon

 Some details:

     nodes_all_trips.csv and links_after_rejection.scv are the ODs used as potential demand.
 These are a filtered version afthe the rejection sampling method described in the paper.
 The original data was the result from a previous work (​Florez et al., 2017​)